ClickHouse/ClickHouse/docs/en/sql-reference/functions/json-functions.md

 **Returned value**

-It returns the number parsed from the field if the field exists and contains a number, `0` otherwise.
+- Returns the number parsed from the field if the field exists and contains a number, `0` otherwise.
+[Float64](../data-types/float.md/#float32-float64).

 **Example**